Failover Clustering and Always On Availability Groups (SQL Server)

 If you plan to host an availability replica on a SQL Server Failover Cluster Instance (FCI), ensure that the Windows Server 2008 host nodes meet the Always On prerequisites and restrictions for Failover Cluster Instances (FCIs).
 For more information, see Prerequisites, Restrictions, and Recommendations for Always On Availability Groups (SQL Server).

 SQL Server Failover Cluster Instances (FCIs) do not support automatic failover by availability groups, so any availability replica that is hosted by an FCI can only be configured for manual failover.

-You might need to configure a Windows Server Failover Clustering (WSFC) cluster to include shared disks that are not available on all nodes.
-For example, consider a WSFC cluster across two data centers with three nodes.
-Two of the nodes host a SQL Server failover clustering instance (FCI) in the primary data center and have access to the same shared disks.
+You might need to configure a WSFC to include shared disks that are not available on all nodes.
+For example, consider a WSFC across two data centers with three nodes.
+Two of the nodes host a SQL Server failover cluster instance (FCI) in the primary data center and have access to the same shared disks.
 The third node hosts a stand-alone instance of SQL Server in a different data center and does not have access to the shared disks from the primary data center.
-This WSFC cluster configuration supports the deployment of an availability group if the FCI hosts the primary replica and the stand-alone instance hosts the secondary replica.
+This WSFC configuration supports the deployment of an availability group if the FCI hosts the primary replica and the stand-alone instance hosts the secondary replica.